badstreff/IndentToAllBrackets/README.md

 1. Copy the better_auto_indent.py into your packages directory.
 On OS X this is `~/Library/Application Support/Sublime Text 3/Packages/User`
-2. Copy-Paste the *contents* of teh Defaults.sublime-keymap into your keymap settings file. `Sublime Text > Prefernces > Key Bindings`
+2. Copy-Paste the *contents* of the Defaults.sublime-keymap into your keymap settings file. `Sublime Text > Preferences > Key Bindings`